-All the statuses are color coded, so you can see at a glance, when it’s time to move the pulse from one group of pulses to another and generally have a big picture of how many items need to be ordered.
+All the statuses are color coded, so you can see at a glance, when it’s time to move the item from one group of items to another and generally have a big picture of how many items need to be ordered.

 You can also discuss the delivery or any other relevant details in the updates section like this: